osg-htc/user-documentation/documentation/overview/account_setup/registration-and-login.md

 * apply for access to the OSPool
 * meet with a facilitation team member for an short consultation and orientation.
 * register for a specific OSPool Access Point
-* log in to your designated access point
+* log in to your designated Access Point

 Each of these is detailed in the guide below.
-Once you've gone through these steps, you should be able to login to your designated OSPool Access Point and beginning running work!
+Once you've gone through these steps, you should be able to begin running work!

 ## Apply for OSPool Access